Guilherme-Vasconcelos/Aqua/README.md

 numerically, else alphabetically.
 Example: `/sort 5 2 1` or `/sort myword1 second_word`.
 - `/start`: sends a "welcome" message.
 This can be useful to check if you have set up everything correctly.
-- `whatis <search query>`: Gives you a brief summary about your search.
+- `/whatis <search query>`: Gives you a brief summary about your search.
 Example: `/whatis linux kernel`.

 More commands will be added soon!